b-wave/uDSKY/README.md

 and the keyboard backlighting.
 Since these are a lot of LEDs involved 12V is used for them.
 These will be controlled the same as the other LEDs using two of the non used DP signals but thru an isolator to control 12V to theses diodes.
-I also have an idea to use LEDs amd some clear plexiglas to simulate the long EL strips between the three registers - but this is still in the *idea phase*.
+I also have an idea to use LEDs and some clear plexiglas to simulate the long EL strips between the three registers - but this is still in the *idea phase*...but the testing is showing promise.

-uDSKY in action 9/20/19 on the 50th moonlanding, running on rPI and ran the *actual*appollo 11 softrware, mostly P00 for the entire duration of the flight.
-This .gif was when they would have been in lunar orbit at 100hrs 38mins or so MET.  (do .gif display on git?)
+uDSKY in action 9/20/19 on the 50th moonlanding, running on rPI and ran the *actual* Apollo 11 software (C055), mostly P00 for the entire duration of the flight.
+This .gif was when they would have been in lunar orbit at 100hrs 38mins or so MET.

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20190720_103848_1.gif)
 Running Apollo 11 CMD Modue Software.